 Particularly if your lease extension premium is a large one, for many people the only way to pay for their lease extension is to borrow money on their mortgage.

-It makes good sense to borrow money for a lease extension.
+However, I think most people would agree it makes good sense to borrow money for a lease extension.
 This is because a lease extension is an investment rather than a cost – i.e. the value of your flat should increase by a greater amount than the cost of the lease extension.

 When should I borrow the money?

 If you’ve got a variable-rate mortgage with no fixed term, you should be able to ring up your bank and borrow more money at any time.
 If they won’t let you do so on your current deal, you can switch to a new one or even a different lender.